jpace/dupless/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/jpace/dupless.
+Bug reports and pull requests are somewhat welcome on GitHub at https://github.com/jpace/dupless.

 ## License